walidsi/freelancer-com-diabetes-mellitus/README.md

 ### Data

-The dataset consists of approximately XXX data points, with each datapoint having YY features.
+The dataset consists of approximately 79000 data points, with each datapoint having 87 features.

 **Features**
 - `encounter_id`: 	Unique identifier associated with a patient unit stay